DiPS-Digital-Peer-Initiative/mind-matters-24/_events/reel-making.markdown

 name: Reel Making

-fee: Free

-deadline_date: 20 September
+fee: Please check the brochure on the Details page

+deadline_date: 5th October 2025

 venue: Online

-participants: 1 per school (actors in video not restricted)
-description: Reels, the essence of social media designed to catch viewer's attention.
-Contestants are to blend creativity, storytelling, and technology to share information in a dynamic, easily digestible format.
-Tension is building as judges eliminate reels, it better not be yours!
-This competition focuses on mental health and well being.
-Show the world what you are capable of creatively and show the world their mental health matters.
+participants: A short-video competition where participants craft 30–60-second reels centered on a mental-health topic, demonstrating storytelling flair, visual innovation, and accessibility, with an emphasis on positive, constructive messaging.

 registration_link: https://entrar.in/cd273632523539f0110095199b821c3c/onlineRegistrationConclave/3
 ---

 ## Topics
-- Mental health and gender equality
-- Personal experiences of resilience
-- Journey through mental health challenges
-- Counselling/therapy and its benefits
-- Impact of social media on adolescent
-- Digital detox benefits
-- Guided meditation and its benefits
-- Music and mental health
+- Busting myths and facts about mental health.
+- Unspoken battles - A silent reel showing the struggles of a student.
+- Dear Anxiety - A letter or a monologue describing the struggles of a student facing anxiety in her or his life.
+- If my thoughts had a voice - creative inner dialogue about one’s opinion of the various challenges that he or she wants to share with people around.
+- From breakdown to breakthrough - a transformation all in a minute.
+- One compliment can save a day ( a reel showing the power of kind words).
+Note:- The first four award winners will be able to showcase their reels during award ceremony.

 ## Rules and Regulations
-- The competition is open to students currently enrolled in grades 9, 10, 11 and 12.
+- Eligibility Criteria: Students of classes VIII,IX,X,XI,XII along with 1 and 2 year students can register.
 - Participants can enter individually (number of actors is optional).
 - Content must be respectful, informative, and aimed at promoting mental well being.
 - All content must be original.
 Plagiarism will result in disqualification.
-Proper citations must be provided for any referenced material.
+- Proper citations must be provided for any referenced material.
 - Reels must be in English.
-- Reels must be submitted to peereducators24@gmail.com with the participant’s school name, class, email address and phone number.
+- Reels must be submitted to dpspeereducators24@gmail.com with the participant’s school name, class, email address and phone number.
 - Late submissions will not be accepted.